sarthak212/Own-Proxy/README.md

     python3 key_create.py

-Copy Keys to server root directory
+Copy private Key file to server root directory and keep public key file to your client directory.
+Algorithm used is RSA

 For run in client mode run command